jstonge/blog/src/posts/cgs.md

   - More generally, n-person games (ch.4.5.1) and repeated interactions (ch.
 4.1.1)
 - Costly signal theory; what if people fake their intent (ch.5.1)

+In the next part of the series, we look at how CGS can relate to group-based master equations.
 <style>

   /* Style for margin note */
 .margin-note {
+    font-size: 12px;
+    width: 300px;  /* Set the width of the image */
+    float: right;  /* Align the image to the right */
+    margin-left: 20px; /* Space between the text and the image */
+    margin-right: -300px; /* Pull the image into the right margin */
+    position: relative; /* Position relative to its normal position */
+    top: 0; /* Align the top of the image with the top of the paragraph */ }

+.margin-note-big {
     width: 300px;  /* Set the width of the image */
     float: right;  /* Align the image to the right */
     margin-left: 20px; /* Space between the text and the image */